 In 2008, Yoav Talmi was awarded the Frank Pelleg Prize of the Israeli Cultural Ministry, for his high level of artistic achievement through many years of activity; in 2013, he received the Israeli Prime Minister’s Prize for Composers.
 Named “Officer of the National Order of Quebec” in 2009, he was also awarded the “Quebec City Medal,” honoring his special contribution to the city’s 400th Anniversary celebrations.

-Born in Israel, Yoav Talmi is a graduate of the Rubin Academy of Music in Tel Aviv and The Juilliard School in New York, where he earned degrees in both composition and conducting with grants from the America Israel Cultural Foundation (AICF).
-He was a recipient of the Koussevitzky Memorial Conducting Prize at the Tanglewood Festival (1969) and won the Rupert Conductor’s Competition in London (1973).
+Born in Israel, Mr. Talmi is a graduate of the Rubin Academy of Music in Tel Aviv and The Juilliard School in New York, where he earned degrees in both composition and conducting.
+A recipient of the Koussevitzky Memorial Conducting Prize at the Tanglewood Music Festival in 1969, he also holds an Honorary Doctorate from Laval University in Quebec.